A neutral, system-first initiative

 Fragmentation

-Many institutions experience digital environments as destabilizing to diplomacy, not because of technology alone, but because core conceptual frameworks have not kept pace.
+Many institutions experience digital environments as destabilizing not because of technology alone, but because core conceptual frameworks have not kept pace.

 Architecture, not amplification.